Ineeza/DatabaseNamingConventions/README.md

 active
 sold
 ```
-+ Date columns should be suffixed in camel case with the word Date.
++ Date columns should be suffixed in camel case with the word DATE.
 ```
 -- DO THIS --
-created_Date
+created_DATE
-updated_Date
+updated_DATE

 -- NOT THIS --
 date_created